codefellows/seattle-java-401d2/35-sorting/README.md

     - I'm growing a beard!
 I hope it's not a big deal!
     - CCW is next Friday, don't forget.
     - Whiteboard finals will happen start of Week 9.
     - Final projects: who is interested in doing a joint Python project?
-Teams coming out after lecture today!
+Teams coming out on Monday!
     - Remember to resubmit labs if you want them to be regraded.
 - Code review
     - How were interviews?
 Questions?
 Tips?
 Tricks?